Endless Vitality

 Most TRT guidelines recommend maintaining serum testosterone levels within 400–600 ng/dL.
 Common protocols include:

-• 200mg of Testosterone Cypionate or Enanthate every two weeks: Suitable for beginners but may cause fluctuations.
+• 200mg of testosterone every two weeks: Suitable for beginners but may cause fluctuations.

 • 100–200mg weekly injections: Preferred for steady serum testosterone levels.